 China Beach Trail

+The hike to China Beach takes most people around 15-20 minutes each way.
 At first it is an easy, wide path between towering Sitka spruce and western red cedars, then it slowly gets narrower and more uneven, continuing through some bushes before passing some massive Douglas firs.
 Near the end you’ll reach a wooden viewing platform with tremendous views of the strait.
 From there it descends steeply down to the beach.
-The trail takes most people around 15-20 minutes each way.

 China Beach Campground